Do you have an eye for good design?

 Are you familiar with Canva?
 (Or Photoshop, or InDesign, or Illustrator?)

 Or maybe you have a skill or to or a few and you can write about them, compile them into eBooks perhaps?

 Do you entertain the idea of making some cash while you sleep?

-If you’ve answered “YES” to all three questions above, then this post is for you.
+If you’ve answered “YES” to a few or ALL of the questions above, then this post is for you.